JeffGiroux/f5_terraform/GCP/Standalone/README.md

 ## Documentation

 For more information on F5 solutions for Google, including manual configuration procedures for some deployment scenarios, see the Google GCP section of [F5 CloudDocs](https://clouddocs.f5.com/cloud/public/v1/google_index.html).
 Also check out the [Using Cloud Templates for BIG-IP in Google](https://devcentral.f5.com/s/articles/Using-Cloud-Templates-to-Change-BIG-IP-Versions-Google) on DevCentral.
-This particular standalone example is based on the [BIG-IP Standalone F5 ARM Cloud Template on GitHub](https://github.com/F5Networks/f5-google-gdm-templates/tree/master/supported/standalone/2nic/existing-stack/payg).
+This particular standalone example is based on the [BIG-IP Standalone F5 GDM Cloud Template on GitHub](https://github.com/F5Networks/f5-google-gdm-templates/tree/master/supported/standalone/2nic/existing-stack/payg).

 ## Creating Virtual Servers on the BIG-IP VE